nvbogachev/homepage/content/home/publications-1.md

 math = true

 title = "Publications"
-subtitle = "Published/accepted papers"
+subtitle = "Preprints/submitted papers"
-widget = "publications"
+widget = "publications-1"

 # Order that this section will appear in.
 weight = 20